davidhozic/discord-advertisement-framework/DOC.md

 ## framework.**data_function**

 - This decorator accepts a function as it's parameter and then returns a object that will be called by the framework.
-To use an <u>user defined function as parameter</u> to the [framework.TextMESSAGE/framework.VoiceMESSAGE/DirectMESSAGE](#frameworkxxxmessage) data parameter, you **MUST** use this decorator beforehand.
+To use an **user defined function as parameter** to the [framework.TextMESSAGE/framework.VoiceMESSAGE/DirectMESSAGE](#frameworkxxxmessage) data parameter, you **MUST** use this decorator beforehand.
 Please see the **Examples** folder.
 - Usage:
     ```py
     import datetime